 The Purpose

-An invoice is a document requesting payment for a service already performed or a product that’s already changed hands.invoice submission
+An invoice is a document that requests payment for a service already performed or a product that’s already changed hands.invoice submission

 Thus, the purpose of a quote is to inform the customer exactly what the service or product by the seller includes.
 And how much it’s expected to cost.